 4.5.20.1 The CONTRACTOR shall notify the requesting Provider and provide the Member or authorized representative and the Caregiver a notice of Adverse Benefit Determination when a team involved in the individualized planning process recommends a service for a CISC be reduced, modified, delayed, denied, or not approved within ten (10) Calendar Days of recommendation.
 The notice of Adverse Benefit Determination shall be provided to the Member and the Member's Caregiver, authorized representative, and legal custodian.
 CYFD will be the authorized representative for these children.
 For children fourteen (14) years and older, notices will go the Member, Member's Caregiver, authorized representative, and legal custodian.
-The Member's authorized representative, Caregiver, and legal custodian will be identified by the child with their PPW.
+The Member's caregiver, authorized representative, will go the Member's authorized representative, Caregiver, and legal custodian will be identified by the child with their PPW.